AlmuHS/GNUMach_SMP/README.md

  But this support is very limited:

    - GNU Mach cannot detect CPUs at runtime: The number of CPUs must be hardcoded at compilation time.
-    The number of cpus is set in `mach_ncpus` configuration variable, and set to 1 by default, in the `configfrag.ac` file.
+    The number of cpus is set in `mach_ncpus` configuration variable, and is set to 1 by default in the `configfrag.ac` file.
     This variable will generate the `NCPUS` macro, used by gnumach to control the special cases for multiprocessing.
     If `NCPUS > 1`, gnumach will enable multiprocessor support, with the number of cpus set by the user in `mach_ncpus` variable.
     In other cases, this support will be disabled.

-   - The special cases for multicore processing in gnumach source code have never been tested, so these can contain many errors.
+   - The special cases for multicore processing in gnumach source code have never been tested, you may encounter many errors while testing them.
   Furthermore, these special case are incomplete: many functions, such as `cpu_number()` or `intel_startCPU()` are not yet written.

    -  GNU Mach doesn't initialize the processor with the proper options for multiprocessing.
 For this reason, the current support is only for multithreading, not real multiprocessing.